easttennesseecc-star/Q-Top-Dog-IDE/LAUNCHER_VISUAL_GUIDE.md

 3. Find: CREATE_SHORTCUT.bat
 4. Double-click it
    ↓
-✅ "Q-IDE Topdog.lnk" appears on your Desktop
+✅ "Top Dog Topdog.lnk" appears on your Desktop
 ```

 ### Usage (Anytime You Want to Launch)

 ```
-1. Look for Desktop shortcut: "Q-IDE Topdog"
+1. Look for Desktop shortcut: "Top Dog Topdog"
 2. Double-click it
    ↓
 ~15 seconds later...